FuelLabs/fuel-core/docs/architecture.md

    from being polluted by dependencies with large compile times or unstable interfaces.
 This allows for libraries like networking, third-party SDKs, or database drivers to be swapped out without breaking our core domain specific logic.

+The following is intended to be a living document to convey how P&A can and should be applied to the client.
+However, given many of these components remain in flux as our needs change, these ports and flows should be considered as a foundation and structure for future design RFC refinements to build upon, rather than reflect a finalized view dictating how the system should forever be.
+When applying this design, it's encouraged to take practical and experimental steps to evolve our codebase using the Ports and Adapters (P&A) principals previously summarized to help guide our decision-making based on evidence discovered in the process of implementation and testing.

 ## Domains:

 ```mermaid